Private Development Project Site Planning & Construction

 Really once we get through that list of four or five things upfront and understand where everything’s at, we can put a schedule together for a client.
 Most cities have development schedules, which are nice.
 They’re gridded out.
 They say you submit on this date, you go to P and Z here, you go to the council there.
 We can back in if we have to do annexation if we have to do rezoning if we have to do platting.
-We can incorporate all those things into the schedule, get that information to a client upfront.
+We can incorporate all those things into the schedule, and get that information to a client upfront.
 They’ve got an understanding of where their timeline’s going to be.
 They can communicate that back to the seller.
 So they either need to adjust their due diligence time, or they can verify that it’s going to work with their due diligence window.

 And then it’s just really working through the construction drawings and pretty straightforward site plan, to be honest with you.
-Each project is unique and takes a little bit of work here and there, but like I said, each city has got a schedule that you’re going to hit on those and we go as fast as we can, and we’ve got a lot of resources.
+Each project is unique and takes a little bit of work here and there, but like I said, each city has got a schedule that you’re going to hit on those, and we go as fast as we can, and we’ve got a lot of resources.
 We’ve got a substantial staff that can really adjust and move people around to make deadlines.
 And, if we need to throw a bunch of people at a project to meet a critical deadline, we can do that.
 I think that’s one benefit we have over everybody.
 And again, those relationships we’re going to exercise to make sure and push things through with the communities and the jurisdictions as quickly as we can.

 Environmental & Engineering Reports

 Some other things we always want to throw out to people to make sure they’re looking out for geotechnical and environmental issues.
 We don’t do the geotechnical side of things, but we do the environmental.
 So we can get you a Phase I Environmental Assessment if you’re worried about any historical issues out there.
-If that moves into wetland delineation or environmental concerns specific to the Army Corps of Engineers or anything like that, we’ve got environmental scientists on staff that can manage all those aspects of the projects, get you through the permitting.
-Those are, I would say, unique they’re not every single project, but when they’re there, they’re an issue and we have to make sure we’re addressing them.
+If that moves into wetland delineation or environmental concerns specific to the Army Corps of Engineers or anything like that, we’ve got environmental scientists on staff that can manage all those aspects of the projects, and get you through the permitting.
+Those are, I would say, unique.
+They’re not every single project, but when they’re there, they’re an issue, and we have to make sure we’re addressing them.

 Architectural concerns are something that always comes up.
-Every city is a little bit different and their code on that.
+Every city is a little bit different, and their code on that.
 Again, we’re not architects, but they’re part of the project.
 When we’re going through the site planning, you’re going to have building materials that are going to be required.
-The P and Z and councils are going to want to see those as part of the approval process.
+The P and Z councils are going to want to see those as part of the approval process.
 Those are things we want to make sure clients understand.